marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c++-language/restricting-pointer-aliasing.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: restricted pointers, restricted references, restricted this pointer

 .. _restricted-pointers:

-.. index:: restricted pointers

-.. index:: restricted references

-.. index:: restricted this pointer

 Restricting Pointer Aliasing
 ****************************